sassoftware/viya4-ark/pre_install_report/README.md

 VIYA_MIN_AGGREGATE_WORKER_CPU_CORES=56
 ```

-If calculated aggregate memory is less than VIYA_MIN_AGGREGATE_WORKER_MEMORY then the tool will flag a memory issue.
+If calculated aggregate memory is less than a percentage (85%) of VIYA_MIN_AGGREGATE_WORKER_MEMORY then the tool will flag a memory issue.
 If calculated aggregate vCPUs is less than VIYA_MIN_AGGREGATE_WORKER_CPU_CORES then it the tool will flag a CPU issue.

 SAS recommends using the SAS Viya 4 Infrastructure as Code (IaC) tools to create a cluster for Microsoft Azure, AWS,